eduvpn/documentation/API.md

 # API

 The portal has an API for use by applications.
-It is protected using OAuth 2.0, the following documents are relevant for implementators:
+It is protected using OAuth 2.0, the following documents are relevant for implementations:

 * [The OAuth 2.0 Authorization Framework](https://tools.ietf.org/html/rfc6749);
 * [The OAuth 2.0 Authorization Framework: Bearer Token Usage](https://tools.ietf.org/html/rfc6750);